vsch/gcode-navigator/README.md

 The goal is to allow calibration for a completely new filament to be accomplished in about an hour with guaranteed optimized results, usable across the full range of printer capabilities and a known valid range of print parameters.
+The latter would allow:

-The latter is needed to detect when a particular print model is outside a calibrated range, necessitating more calibration or change of some print parameters to bring the model into a calibrated range.
+1. To detect when a particular print model is outside a calibrated range and informing the user of that fact.
+2. Allow for a smaller calibration range and only calibrating over a greater range as necessitated by a subsequent model about to be printed.

 From my experience this would be a factor of 8 or 10 improvement over the time it takes now to calibrate a filament for printing.
-Additionally, there is no certainty as to optimization level of the result or ability to duplicate it on a dissimilar 3D model.
+Give certainty as to optimization level of the result and ability to use these settings on dissimilar 3D models.

 ### Allow Experimentation